redpanda-data/connect/website/docs/components/processors/parse_log.md

 ### `format`

-`string` A common log [format](#formats) to parse.
+A common log [format](#formats) to parse.

+Type: `string`
+Default: `"syslog_rfc5424"`
-Options are: `syslog_rfc5424`, `syslog_rfc3164`.
+Options: `syslog_rfc5424`, `syslog_rfc3164`.

 ### `codec`

-`string` Specifies the structured format to parse a log into.
+Specifies the structured format to parse a log into.

+Type: `string`
+Default: `"json"`
-Options are: `json`.
+Options: `json`.

 ### `best_effort`

-`bool` Still returns partially parsed messages even if an error occurs.
+Still returns partially parsed messages even if an error occurs.

+Type: `bool`
+Default: `true`

 ### `allow_rfc3339`

-`bool` Also accept timestamps in rfc3339 format while parsing.
+Also accept timestamps in rfc3339 format while parsing.
 Applicable to format `syslog_rfc3164`.

+Type: `bool`
+Default: `true`

 ### `default_year`

-`string` Sets the strategy used to set the year for rfc3164 timestamps.
+Sets the strategy used to set the year for rfc3164 timestamps.
 Applicable to format `syslog_rfc3164`.
 When set to `current` the current year will be set, when set to an integer that value will be used.
 Leave this field empty to not set a default year at all.

+Type: `string`
+Default: `"current"`

 ### `default_timezone`

-`string` Sets the strategy to decide the timezone for rfc3164 timestamps.
+Sets the strategy to decide the timezone for rfc3164 timestamps.
 Applicable to format `syslog_rfc3164`.
 This value should follow the [time.LoadLocation](https://golang.org/pkg/time/#LoadLocation) format.

+Type: `string`
+Default: `"UTC"`

 ### `parts`

-`array` An optional array of message indexes of a batch that the processor should apply to.
+An optional array of message indexes of a batch that the processor should apply to.
 If left empty all messages are processed.
 This field is only applicable when batching messages [at the input level](/docs/configuration/batching).

 Indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.

+Type: `array`
+Default: `[]`

 ## Codecs